swiss-territorial-data-lab/proj-borderpoints/README.md

 * Instance segmentation with the already available STDL's object detector, and
 * Image classification with `scikit-learn` package.

 Only the method based on instance segmentation gave satisfactory results for the cadastral survey experts.
 Therefore, it's the method presented in this readme.
-The second method is briefly described in the [additional development]().
+The second method is briefly described in the [additional information](#additional-information).

 The full documentation in available on our technical website: **link**.